 5 True/False Questions

-Spikes → Carbohydrate-protein complex rods that project from the surface of the envelope.(also can be used as a means of virus identification)
+Septum → Carbohydrate-protein complex rods that project from the surface of the envelope.(also can be used as a means of virus identification)